 A: Great question.
 Upon submission of your application, you will be updated within 24-72hrs of submission, whether your application is being processed, additional info is requested, and/or if another application is ahead of yours.
-Note: sometimes with a litter of puppies we may received several applications at once but will still do our best to provide updated information within the same week.
+Note: sometimes with a litter of puppies we may receive several applications at once but will still do our best to provide updated information within the same week.
 Upon approval of your application, the foster home will reach out to you to provide more information about the dog and to set up a meet/greet to meet the dog.
 This is important because our fosters know their dogs very well and can share unique qualities about them.
 If you proceed to the meet/greet, if all goes well at the meeting and you and the foster home agree it's a good fit, you complete the adoption at that time.

 Q: What are your adoption fees?

 A: Take a look at our adoption page for a break down of fees by age.
 Note: we only accept cash or check at this time but are looking at e-payments in the future.